PIOA trainees at ISOLS 24 in Brisbane

 Week 2 Back row from L to R, Faculty in bold, Paul Lomavatu (Fiji), Manoa Valeniyasana (Fiji), Tzun Rafael (Palau), Michael Leota (Samoa), Julio Martins (Timor Leste), Tommy Walters (PNG), , Robert Fa’ataga (Samoa), Thomas Kiele (PNG), Des Soares (Australia) and Shaun Mauiliu (Samoa), Front row from L to R Jeffrey Yiapi (Solomon Islands),.Agnes Auto (Solomon Islands), Graham Gumley (Australia), Jenny Green (Australia) Oralae Pitakia (Solomon Islands), Haynes Rasin (PNG)

-The lectures were delivered by Dr. Shaun Mauiliu and Dr Areta Samuelu from Samoa, Dr. Roy Craig and Dr David Lees from New Zealand, Dr Graham Gumley, Dr Jenny Green, Dr Sarah Coll and Dr. des Soares from Australia.
+The lectures were delivered by Dr. Shaun Mauiliu and Dr Areta Samuelu from Samoa, Dr. Roy Craig and Dr David Lees from New Zealand, Dr Graham Gumley, Dr Jenny Green, Dr Sarah Coll and Dr. Des Soares from Australia.
+Prof. Nik Friederich from Basle in Switzerland taught Research methods each morning via Zoom.

 In this module, the students were taught a systematic approach to diagnosis and management of orthopaedic Upper limb conditions.
 This included clinical history taking and a thorough clinical examination, investigation and a structured, systematic approach to orthopaedic decision making.
 There was also an emphasis on a systematic approach to the management of upper limb conditions including the management of closed and open fractures and hand trauma.
 In addition, there were focussed lectures and practicals on the management of trauma affecting the long bones of the limbs, tendon repair and microsurgery techniques for nerve and vessel repair.